akashdip2001/digital-badges-certification/exams/1Automating Supply Chain Security: SBOMs and Signatures (LFEL1007)/readme.md

 ---

+## 03. The Role of Source Control
+### Introduction
+- Explanation of source control’s role in software provenance
+- Benefits of integrating source control

+### Source Control as an Attestation
+- Using commit signing to authenticate changes

+### Enable Repository Security in GitHub
+- Enforcing branch protection rules
+- Automating approval workflows
+- Commit signing for authenticity

 #### **Question 3.1**
 What role does commit signing play in source control for software provenance?
 ✅ c.
 It verifies the authenticity of commits, increasing trust and security